Pension questions: Should I take a lump sum?

 - If you took the lump sum, what is your expected future return on the investment and what income could that generate versus the income received from the pension?
 Are you willing to take the risk that is involved with taking the lump sum?

 - Are you and your spouse set on handling the investments or will you let someone else manage your investments?

 - What other guaranteed income streams will be available to you?
 What other assets do you have to meet your income needs?

 - Will you be using the money or will you be rolling it over?
 If the money is not rolled over, you may be subject to a penalty tax for early distribution.

 Before making a decision, understand the following risks:

-Longevity Risk: There is a risk with the lump sum that depending on the performance of the investment and how much is needed for income that you may outlive the funds.
-You cannot outlive the pension income.
+There is a risk with the lump sum, depending on the performance of the investment and how much is needed for income, that you may outlive the funds.
+You can't outlive the pension income.

 If the lump sum is elected you can roll that amount into an annuity to guarantee an income stream for your lifetime.
 The annuity may allow for income options not available with the pension.
 Depending on the income option chosen, you may be able to accelerate your annuity payments if you need additional cash.
 Of course, this will impact your future annuity payments.

-Inflation Risk: Inflation can erode your purchasing power.
-Some pension plans offer a cost of living increase that can help offset the impact of inflation, however, a fixed lifetime pension income payment may result in diminishing purchase power.
+Inflation can erode your purchasing power.
+Some pension plans offer a cost of living increase that can help offset the impact of inflation.
+However, a fixed lifetime pension income payment may result in diminishing purchase power.
 The lump sum may be invested to meet ongoing income needs.
 The impact of inflation may be minimized depending on the performance of your lump sum investment.
 Mutual funds are one option that may help you protect yourself against inflation.